SO9010/bevy-map-viewer/README.md

 [dependencies]
 bevy_map_viewer = "0.1.0"
 ```
 ## !Important!
-Render layers
+Render layers WIP

 This plugin uses Bevy's [RenderLayers](https://docs.rs/bevy/latest/bevy/render/view/struct.RenderLayers.html) system to manage how map tiles and game entities are displayed.
 Map tiles are rendered on layer 0 by default.

-To ensure your game entities appear above the map tiles:
+To help ensure your game entities appear above the map tiles:

 1. Add your game entities to render layer 1
 2. Configure your camera to see both layers 0 and 1

+If it still doesn't show, try rendering it at a higher z-level.
+I will work on this to ensure that it won't ever get in the way.

 ```rust